 - congenital heart disease

-- certain drugs or toxins, including some street drugs and diet medications
+- certain drugs or toxins, including recreational drugs (such as methamphetamine and cocaine) and some diet medications

 Group 2 PH

 Group 3 PH